kaysond/trafficjam/README.md

 * Use a reverse proxy with auto-discovery and a firewall to isolate services
   * Enables 2FA, LDAP, ACL, SSO, etc. regardless of service support :)
   * Routes are automatically discovered by the proxy without manual configuration :)
-  * Every service only needs connection to one network :)
+  * Every service only needs a connection to one network :)

 ## Configuration
 TraefikJam is configured via several environment variables: